apostrophecms/apostrophe-saml/README.md

 mkdir -p lib/modules/apostrophe-saml
 openssl req -new -x509 -days 365 -nodes -sha256 -out lib/modules/apostrophe-saml/our.cer -keyout lib/modules/apostrophe-saml/our.key`
 ```
+\
 *You must use SHA256 as shown here.*

 Note that the files are written to `lib/modules/apostrophe-saml/our.cer` and `lib/modules/apostrophe-saml/our.key`.
 Apostrophe will automatically look in these locations.

+> **PUT THE EXPIRATION DATE OF YOUR CERTIFICATE IN YOUR CALENDAR!
+The default is TWO YEARS.** > After that point you MUST generate a new certificate, provide the new metadata to your
+> identity provider and redeploy, or logins will STOP WORKING.
+Consider using `openssl`
+> options to create a longer-lived certificate.
+Your identity provider may place limits
+> on this.
+>
-> **HEY!
-YOU MUST NEVER, EVER, EVER ADD `our.key` TO A PUBLIC GIT REPOSITORY.** It is reasonable to add it to a private repository.
+> **YOU MUST NEVER, EVER, EVER ADD `our.key` TO A PUBLIC GIT REPOSITORY.** It is reasonable to add it to a private repository.

 ## Installing the identity provider's metadata